overlay-market/OIPs/notes/note-1.md

 \\[ \mathrm{PnL}\|\_{\mathrm{max}} = \mathrm{OI}_s \\]

 for the entire short side.
 Thus, since we use linear payoffs, the shorts can only cause the system to print an additional 1x the total notional amount imposed in the worst case scenario.
 Capping the open interest allowed on a market on either side \\( (\mathrm{OI}\_{l}, \mathrm{OI}\_{s}) \\) then implicitly restricts this positive feedback loop scenario to printing a *finite and calculable* amount of OVL even if the price hits zero, removing any worries of an infinite printing death spiral.
-Our subsequent note on [risk to the system](note-4) gives guidelines on what these caps should be set to given the risk added to the protocol by offering a market on the underlying feed.
+The additional benefit of introducing per-market caps would be the ability to introduce new markets in incremental steps, increasing caps the more confidence we have that the market empirically tracks our risk expectations.